 Schools were asked to provide pupils' names, date of birth, gender, Unique Pupil Number (UPN) and FSM status.
 As these are pupils in Year 1, there is no difference between current eligibility for FSM or eligibility as defined by the National Pupil Database (NPD) everFSM variable, which takes into account eligibility in the last six years.
 The information on eligibility for FSM will be provided independently also by the NPD for confirmation (NPD variable EVERFSM\6).
 A separate analysis will be completed to test for the interaction between treatment and EverFSM.
-Analyses using the subgroup defined as pupils eligible for FSM (EverFSM in the NPD) will be carried out, comparing the intervention and the control groups, but the results must be taken with caution as the number of children in the analysis using pupils eligible for FSM will be reduced, which will have implications for significance levels.
+Analyses using the subgroup defined as pupils eligible for FSM (EverFSM in the NPD) will be carried out using multilevel models (as for the analysis with all participants), comparing the intervention and the control groups, and including an interaction term between FSM status and impact of the intervention.
+A subgroup analysis with results considered separately for pupils eligible for FSM and not eligible for FSM will be conducted, but the results must be taken with caution as the number of children in the analysis using pupils eligible for FSM will be reduced, which will have implications for significance levels.